techcow2/Tips-Tricks-for-AI-Coder/README.md

 Troubleshooting is part of the journey, and every problem you solve builds your confidence.
 The key is to approach each issue with patience, curiosity, and a willingness to experiment.
 You’ve got this—now let’s keep building!

 ---

-This update seamlessly integrates Chapter 2, ensuring the guide maintains its flow and remains a beginner-friendly resource.
-Let me know if you'd like further tweaks!